I’ve checked all the Amazon Black Friday deals and these are the best

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-If you’ve been holding out for the Amazon Black Friday sale before restocking your beauty products, investing in a new TV, or adding a high-spec laptop to your basket, the wait is over, the retailer’s event has officially begun.
+The wait is over: Amazon’s Black Friday sale is well and truly underway.
+So, now is the time to restock your beauty products, invest in a new TV, or add a high-spec laptop to your basket, thanks to big discounts on big-name brands.

 With discounts across every category, the retailer’s Black Friday event is always hotly anticipated.
-From Nintendo Switch consoles, air fryers and Apple gadgets to Shark vacuums and Ninja appliances, it’s a great time to bag a bargain on The Independent’s tried and tested brands.
+From Nintendo Switch consoles, air fryers and Apple gadgets to Shark vacuums and Ninja appliances, it’s a great time to bag a bargain on brands we’ve tried and tested here at IndyBest.

-As you might expect, Amazon has also slashed the price of its own devices, from 50 per cent off Amazon Fire TV sticks (now £34.99, Amazon.co.uk), to 20 per cent off Kindles (now £124.99, Amazon.co.uk), plus, deals on the retailer’s Echo dot smart speakers, Ring doorbells and tablets.
+As you might expect, Amazon has also slashed the price of its own devices, from 40 per cent off Amazon Fire TV sticks (now £34.99, Amazon.co.uk) and 20 per cent off Kindles (now £124.99, Amazon.co.uk) to deals on the retailer’s Echo dot smart speakers, Ring doorbells and tablets.

-Owing to the sheer number of deals that have landed in the Black Friday bonanza, it can be tricky to know where to start.
-Thankfully, the IndyBest team and I have put together this guide of the best deals in Amazon’s Black Friday sale.
+Owing to the sheer number of deals that have landed as part of the Black Friday bonanza, it can be tricky to know where to start, but fear not, as I have put together this guide to the best deals in Amazon’s Black Friday sale.

 Read more: Black Friday 2024 – follow live